Now playing: Bad Apple!!

 On the other hand, the lure of Swift does seem irresistible this time (despite the fact that I’m still new to Swift and more at ease with Rust): it has nearly seamless Objective-C interoperability support and I have heard of it even having some exclusive high-level macOS API bindings.

-Fortunately, Apple also provides SourceKit-LSP
+Fortunately, Apple also provides

-that allows me to code in Swift using any LSP-compatible editor.
+that allows me to code

-to build the project in the terminal,
+CLI to build the project in

-was made entirely without launching Xcode.
+entirely without launching Xcode.
 2

 Solution